 "But my insurance only covers an eye exam once a year."
 This statement is referring to the vision care policy, and your 'vision' wellness exam (as described above).
 Medical eye care, like any other 'specialty,' is covered as often as is seen fit by the physician (or PCP if a referral is needed).
 Contact us with any questions regarding your 'vision' versus 'health' insurance.

 Participating Provider List

-Blacksburg Eye Associates and Dr. John Dovie are happy to be providers to the following insurance carriers.
+Blacksburg Eye Associates, Dr. John Dovie, and Dr. Colleen Mitchell are happy to be providers to the following insurance carriers.
 This list will be updated closer to the grand opening.
 Feel free to email with any questions, comments or suggestions.